07

 The broker accesses the underwriters; the underwriting pays at claim time.
 Three points matter most.

 First, the hull and machinery policy should be written on agreed value, not actual cash value.
 Agreed value: the figure paid in a total loss is fixed in advance.
-Actual cash value: insurer pays the depreciated market value, typically materially less.
+Actual cash value: insurer pays the depreciated market value, typically much less.
 Premium difference small; claim difference tens of millions on a large hull.

 Second, agreed value should reflect rebuild cost, not market value.
 A 50m yacht with EUR 18 million market value may have EUR 28 million rebuild cost.
 Insuring at market value leaves the owner short on rebuild after constructive total loss.
 Howden and Pantaenius templates support agreed-value rebuild-basis structures; ask for them and verify with a current yard quote.